Exploring the Mystery of Babylon: Delving into Biblical Prophecies and Decoding the Prophetic Call to 'Flee from Her'

 The Slain of Israel and the Nations

-In the last days, Jerusalem will be the place that God will judge and ultimately destroy all the gods of this world.
+In the last days, Jerusalem will be the place where God will judge and ultimately destroy all the gods of this world.
 And he will destroy the men and women who worship them, as it is written:

 “Therefore behold, the days are coming That I will bring judgment on the carved images of Babylon; Her whole land shall be ashamed, and all her slain shall fall in her midst.
 Then the heavens and the earth and all that is in them Shall sing joyously over Babylon; For the plunderers shall come to her from the north,” says the Lord.
 As Babylon has caused the slain of Israel to fall, So at Babylon the slain of all the earth shall fall” (Jeremiah 51:47-49).